-Workshops at JamBallah Northwest
+Workshops (by day) at JamBallah Northwest

 Larger classes will be limited to 40 people maximum, most will be limited to 25.
 No 75-person classes here!

 10:30-12p FRI Morning Yoga with the Marissa Mission

 Start your day off right with morning yoga!

 12p-3p FRI 3-hr Tribal Fusion Intensive *Sharon Kihara*

 Join Sharon in a deep exploration of the darkly elegant side of Tribal Fusion, incorporating in the powerful Iraqi Qawliya dance.
 This choreography class will have an emphasis on traveling moves and turning.

 1-3p FRI Slave to the Music *Violet Scrap*